Is the comparator of interest different to that in registration randomised controlled trials?

 Why is the comparator of interest different?

 Clinicians decide which treatment to offer taking into account the clinical characteristics, prognosis, circumstances and preferences of the individual patient.
-They operate in a health system offering guidelines and constraints on care, and may be incentivised to treat certain patient groups with particular treatments.
-They may be required to follow guidelines regarding eligibility of patient groups for specific treatments.
-Clinicians must decide on best treatment for patients with conditions that have a license to receive the medicine but who were excluded from or under-represented in clinical trials.
-Clinical experience and peer reviewed guidelines may lead them to use medicines outside their approved indications and will be comparing new medicines against a variety of alternative options.
-This real-world clinical practice is likely to vary by country.
+They operate in a health system offering guidelines and constraints on care, and they may be incentivised to treat certain patient groups with particular treatments.
+They may be required to follow guidelines regarding eligibility of patient groups for specific treatments..
+Clinicians will need to decide on the best treatment to offer to patients with a condition where there is a licence to administer the medicine but with certain characteristics (for example old age or co-medication) for which subjects were excluded from or under-represented in clinical trials.
+Clinical experience and peer reviewed guidelines may lead them to use medicines outside their approved indications.
+They will be comparing new medicines against a variety of alternative options.
+This real-world clinical practice is likely to vary by healthcare system.

 Patients engage with the physician on treatment choice, and patient preference influences the treatments used.
 Patient adherence to the comparator treatment may be different in real-world practice compared to clinical trials, requiring adjustment in relative effectiveness assessment.